2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 - Firstly, it would move the code transmission process to another communication protocol.
 Problems relating to the cost and confidentiality of the exchange would remain, but would simply be transferred to this new protocol.
 In terms of confidentiality, this could also create a link between a user's identity and on-chain activity, which is what we seek to avoid by performing the notification directly on the blockchain.
 Furthermore, making the notification outside the blockchain would introduce risks of censorship (such as blocking funds) that do not exist on Bitcoin.
 - Secondly, this would pose a recovery problem.
 With BIP47, the recipient must know the payment codes of the senders in order to access the funds.
 This is true upon receipt, but also in the event that funds are recovered via the seed if the wallet is lost.
 With on-chain notifications, this risk is avoided, as the user can retrieve and decrypt notification transactions simply by knowing their seed.
 However, if the notification is made outside the blockchain, the user would have to maintain a dynamic backup of all payment codes received, which is impractical for the average user.

 All these constraints make the use of on-chain notification essential for BIP47.
 However, Silent Payments seeks to avoid this on-chain notification step precisely because of its cost.
 The solution adopted is therefore not to move the notification, but to eliminate it entirely.
 To achieve this, a compromise has to be accepted: scanning.
-Unlike BIP47, where the user knows exactly where to find his funds thanks to notification transactions, with Silent Payments, the user has to examine all existing Bitcoin transactions to detect any payments intended for him.
+Unlike BIP47, where the user knows exactly where to find their funds thanks to notification transactions, with Silent Payments, the user must examine all existing Bitcoin transactions to detect any payments intended for them.
 To reduce this operational burden, the Silent Payments search is limited only to transactions likely to contain such payments, i.e., those with at least one Taproot P2TR output.
 The scan also focuses exclusively on transactions from the wallet creation date (there's no need to scan transactions dating back to 2009 if the wallet was created in 2024).

 As you can see, BIP47 and Silent Payments, although aimed at a similar objective, involve different trade-offs and therefore **actually meet distinct use cases**.
 For one-time payments, such as donations, Silent Payments are more suitable due to their lower cost.
 On the other hand, for regular transactions to the same recipient, as in the case of exchange platforms or mining pools, BIP47 may be a preferred option.